ferhaterata/ferhaterata.github.io/content/authors/admin/_index.md

 I am pursuing a PhD in [Computer Science](https://cpsc.yale.edu) at Yale University under the guidance of [Ruzica Piskac](http://www.cs.yale.edu/homes/piskac/) and [Jakub Szefer](https://caslab.csl.yale.edu/~jakub/).
 My research focuses on the automated inference of relational properties and invariants in programs by integrating _machine learning_ with _formal methods_.
 Additionally, I am conducting research on discrete program search to automatically solve abstraction and reasoning tasks.

-I am also an Applied Scientist Intern at the [Automated Reasoning Group](https://www.amazon.science/research-areas/automated-reasoning) of Amazon Web Services (AWS), working on a neurosymbolic approach to detect hallucinations of LLMs in program synthesis and logical reasoning.
+I am also an Applied Scientist Intern at the [Automated Reasoning Group](https://www.amazon.science/research-areas/automated-reasoning) of Amazon Web Services (AWS), working on a neurosymbolic programming approach to detect hallucinations of LLMs in program synthesis and logical reasoning.
 <!-- mentored by [Rupak Majumdar](https://people.mpi-sws.org/~rupak/).
 I am developing tools for model-based testing, conformance checking, and fuzzing of distributed networked systems. -->
 <!-- My work aims to improve the reliability of AWS services by creating advanced tools for model-based testing, conformance checking, and randomized testing of distributed networked systems.  -->
 <!-- and [Nafi Diallo](https://linkedin.com/in/ndiallo).  -->